divaricatum/cl-faq/README.md

 <span id="s17q1"></span>

-### Why does read-from-string ignore my first keyword argument (unless I also specify both optional arguments)?
+### Q. Why does read-from-string ignore my first keyword argument (unless I also specify both optional arguments)?

 If a function accepts both optional and keyword arguments, and you need to pass any keyword arguments, then you must first pass all optional